 Robert Lyne is the chief portfolio officer at PureTech.
-Prior to joining PureTech, Mr. Lyne was the Chief Executive Officer at Arix Bioscience plc, a transatlantic venture capital company focused on investing in innovátive biotechnology companies.
-He began his career as a lawyer at international law firm Bird & Bird LLP in London before moving to Touchstone Innovations a London listed biotech and technology investor, which was acquired in 2017.
-He has worked on over 80 venture capital financings in Europe and North America as well as multiple trade exits and IPOs.
-As an experienced UK plc executive Mr. Lyne has broad experience formulating and implementing corporate strategy.
-Mr. Lyne has a B.A. from the University of Oxford and an L.L.B. from Oxford Brookes University.
+Prior to joining PureTech, Mr. Lyne was the Chief Executive Officer at Arix Bioscience plc, a transatlantic venture capital company focused on investing in innovative biotechnology companies.
+He began his career Companies.
+He began inscaled as a lawyer at international law firm Bird & Bird LLP in London before moving to Touchstone Innovations, a London listed biotech and a control missed blotter and technology investor, which was acquired in 2017.
+He has worked on over 80 venture capital financings in Europe and North America as well and the capital standard and t Europe and North America as well as multiple trade exits and IPOs.
+As an experienced UK plc executive, Mr. Lyne has broad experience formulating and implementing corporate strategy.
+Mr. Lyne has a B.A. from the University of Oxford and an L.L.B. from Oxford Problem 1 in a city.
+Brookes University